Updated: Jul 15

-Some parents are excited to transition their child to a #toddlerbed because it's a symbol that their baby is growing up.
+Some parents are excited to transition their child to a toddler bed because it's a symbol that their baby is growing up.
 Others are a little apprehensive, either because they are worried it might not go so well, or...because it's a symbol that their baby is growing up.
-Wherever you fall on the spectrum, you may be wondering, "What is the right age to make the toddler bed transition?"
+Wherever you fall on the spectrum, you may be wondering, "Is my toddler ready for a big bed?"

 There is no magical age that is right for this transition.
 Every child is as unique as snowflakes are.
-As a sleep consultant, my answer will always be to wait as long as possible.
+In short, as a sleep consultant, my answer will always be to wait as long as possible.
+Preferably, after age 3 is best.
+Most children lack the ability to understand imaginary boundaries before age 3.
 The transition to a toddler bed is a big one, and it gives your child a new freedom.

-The transition to a toddler bed is a big one, but it doesn't have to be challenging if you wait until your child is really ready and follow these simple tips to help make it easier on them.
+The transition to a toddler bed is a big one, but it doesn't have to be challenging if you wait until your child is really ready and prepare him for the change!

 ~Ashley Bell, pediatric sleep consultant